 Recent polls show a close race between Trump and Vice President Kamala Harris, who assumed the Democratic nomination following Biden’s withdrawal.
 According to recent polls, Harris has a slim lead over Trump nationally, as shown by polling data.

 As the election draws near, Trump is concentrating on his 2024 campaign but is already facing inquiries about his future plans beyond November.
-He expressed a hope for a successful outcome in the upcoming election.
+He expressed the hope for a successful outcome in the upcoming election.